Direct Public Offering Attorneys – Securities Lawyer 101

+One of the most efficient ways to achieve public company status is by using a Direct Public Offering.
+We will assist you with your Direct Public Offering using the most efficient registration statement form.
 Direct Public Offerings can be structured a variety of ways.
+To ensure the proper structure, a Direct Public Offering Attorney should be engaged in the initial stages of the going public process even before a filing is made with the SEC or money is raised in a securities offering.
 A company can use a Form S-1 registration statement to register securities on its own behalf in an initial public offering, register securities on behalf of its selling security holders in a secondary offering or register securities on its own behalf as well as for selling security holders.
 All issuers qualify to file a registration statement on Form S-1 and it is the most common registration statement form used in going public transactions.
 Filing a registration statement in connection with a going public transaction eliminates many of the risks and expenses associated with reverse mergers including among other things, undisclosed liabilities, sketchy corporate records, DTC Chills, Global Locks and SEC trading suspensions.

 SEC Review of Registration Statements in Direct Public Offerings & Going Public Transactions